Property Ownership Options

 However, the law also provides that "a person may choose as the law to govern his succession as a whole the law of the State whose nationality he possesses at the time of making the choice or at the time of death.”

-Accordingly, whether or not an expatriate living in France has assets outside of the country, they can elect via a Will that their inheritance for the whole of their estate be governed by the rules of their native country.
+Accordingly, whether or not an expatriate living in France has assets outside of the country, they can elect via a Will (or by a separate declaration) that their inheritance for the whole of their estate be governed by the rules of their native country.
 This would enable an expatriate in France to escape French forced heirship rules.

 This applies even though that person may not be a European national.
 So, an Australian living in France can elect for the laws of their nationality to apply to their inheritance.

 However, non-EU nationals would need to ensure that the laws of their own country would enable them to accept EU law on this matter.